 ||Routing Via Style design rule

 While it might be tempting to select a very fine routing grid so that routing can effectively be placed anywhere, this is not a good approach.
-Why? because the point of setting the grid to be equal to, or a fraction of, the track+clearance is to ensure that the tracks are placed so that they do not waste potential routing space, which can easily happen if a very fine grid is used.
+Why? because the point of setting the grid to be equal to, or a fraction of, the track+clearance is to ensure that the tracks are placed so that they do not waste potential routing space, which can happen if a very fine grid is used.

 Setting the Snap Grid

-Main articles: Grid Manager, Cartesian Grid Editor, Polar Grid Editor
+Related pages: Grid Manager, Cartesian Grid Editor, Polar Grid Editor

-- Snap Grid dialog (Ctrl+Shift+G), or the
+- Ctrl+Shift+G to open the Snap Grid dialog

-- Cartesian Grid Editor dialog (Ctrl+G).
+- Ctrl+G to open the Cartesian Grid editor dialog

 Set the Snap Grid to 1 mm, ready to position the components.

 - Press the Ctrl+G shortcut keys to open the Cartesian Grid Editor dialog.
-Alternatively, open the Cartesian Grid Editor dialog from the Grid Manager, as described above.

 - Type the value